How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 • Bus #6739 is operated by Yuanlin Bus Company (員林客運), which is based in Changhua, but also runs buses to places in Nantou (like Sun Moon Lake) and Chiayi (like Alishan).
 The official schedule is here.

-• Traveling time: 3 hours 50 min, with one short break on the way
+• Traveling time: usually 2 hours 50 minutes (or slightly longer, depending on traffic), with one or two short breaks on the way.

-• Sun Moon Lake bus stop location: here across from the Visitor’s Information Center in Shuishe Village (the main village on Sun Moon Lake)
+• Sun Moon Lake bus stop location: here in front of the Visitor’s Information Center at 7-11 in Shuishe Village (the main village at Sun Moon Lake)

 • Alishan bus stop location: Alishan Bus Station here